kelvinkissi/Credit-Risk-Resampling/README.md

 **Analysis Purpose**

-The purpose of this analysis is to create and evaluate the accuracy of a data model that predicts the credit worthiness of potential borrowers from peer-to-peer lending services.
+The purpose of this analysis is to create and evaluate the accuracy of a data model that predicts the creditworthiness of potential borrowers from peer-to-peer lending services.

 **Description of Machine Learning Model**